-- 1. Rinse your CRF thoroughly with cool water to remove loose dirt. - 2.
+- 1. Rinse your CRF thoroughly using a garden hose to remove loose dirt. - 2.
 Fill a bucket with cool water.
 Mix in a mild, neutral detergent, such as dish washing liquid or a product made especially for washing motorcycles or automobiles. - 3.
 Wash your CRF with a sponge or a soft towel.
 As you wash, check for heavy grime.
 If necessary, use a mild cleaner/degreaser to remove the grime.